owngoal63/blog/content/post/hugo-install-and-start-project.md

 ```

 ### Watchout
-Change the baseurl setting in config.toml to "" (blank)
+Change the baseurl setting in config.toml to be the base address of your hosting

 ###### End